exogen/graphbrainz/schema.md

     after: String
     first: Int

-    # The MBID of an Artist to which the entity is linked.
+    # The MBID of an artist to which the entity is linked.
     artist: MBID
   ): WorkConnection